Data sharing: Differing approaches in different fields

-Requirements for data sharing are more commonly imposed by institutions, funding agencies, and publication venues in the medical and biological sciences than in the physical sciences.
-Requirements vary widely regarding whether data must be shared at all, with whom the data must be shared, and who must bear the expense of data sharing.
+Requirements for the sharing of data are more frequently mandated within the medical and biological sciences than within the physical sciences.
+These requirements differ considerably in terms of whether data must be shared at all, the parties with whom data must be shared, and the responsibility for covering the costs associated with sharing.

-Funding agencies such as the NIH and NSF tend to require greater sharing of data, but even these requirements tend to acknowledge the concerns of patient confidentiality, costs incurred in sharing data, and the legitimacy of the request.
+Funding bodies such as the National Institutes of Health and the National Science Foundation generally impose stronger expectations for data sharing.
+However, even these policies acknowledge important considerations, including the protection of patient confidentiality, the financial burden of data dissemination, and the legitimacy of the request for access.
 Private interests and public agencies with national security interests (defense and law enforcement) often discourage sharing of data and methods through non-disclosure agreements.

 Data sharing poses specific challenges in participatory monitoring initiatives, for example where forest communities collect data on local social and environmental conditions.
 In this case, a rights-based approach to the development of data-sharing protocols can be based on principles of free, prior and informed consent, and prioritise the protection of the rights of those who generated the data, and/or those potentially affected by data-sharing.